lamat1111/QuilibriumScripts/README.md

 </details>
 </blockquote>

-### Step 6
+### Step 7
+You are done!
 Now you can safely logout from your server and the node will keep running in its persistent shell.
 </br>
 </br>
 If you want to see you node log you can reattach to the tmux session with `tmux a -t quil`